 It now carries the multi-use Sugar River Trail, which was built on the abandoned right-of-way.
 It is located about 0.5 miles (0.80 km) east of the former Chandler railroad station in western Newport.
 Its double Town/Pratt lattice trusses with laminated arches were long favored on the branch lines of the Boston & Maine Railroad, largely under the influence of engineer J.P.
 Snow.
 It rests on granite abutments that have been capped by concrete, and a central pier of similar construction.

-The bridge is 216'7" long with clear spans of 103' and 98' with a center pier.
-It has an overall width of 20'9" with a railbed width of 15', and a maximum vertical clearance of 21'1".
+The bridge is 216 feet 7 inches long with clear spans of 103 feet and 98 feet with a center pier.
+It has an overall width of 20 feet 9 inches with a railbed width of 15 feet, and a maximum vertical clearance of 21 feet 1 inch.
 The western span is 106 feet long, the eastern one 121 feet.
 The bridge is named for the fact that it has a central pier.
 This section of the rail line has been abandoned.

-The bridge was listed on the National Register of Historic Places in 1975.
+The Pier Railroad Bridge was listed on the National Register of Historic Places in 1975.

 Located at: N43 21.718 W72 14.462 - WGCB #29-10-03 #2